White wines to pair with your Fourth of July veggie burger

 On the Fourth of July people celebrate their appetite for independence at the Weber, and the politically correct grill veggie patties alongside big beefy burgers.

 The top winner?
 The five-star rated show stopper –– the Smith Story, 2017 Sonoma County Sauvignon Blanc at $25.
-Other wines that showed well are the four-star rated Thumbprint Cellars, 2015 MRV Sonoma County White Wine at $35; and the Fel, 2017 Anderson Valley Pinot Gris at $25.
+Other wines that showed well are the four-star rated Thumbprint Cellars, 2015 MRV Sonoma County White Wine at $35; the Fel, 2017 Anderson Valley Pinot Gris at $25; and the Nigl, 2017 Freiheit Gruner Veltliner at $19.

 What makes these wines such tasty picks is their great minerality.
 It gives them a duality, allowing them to play back up to both versions of the veggie patty.
 The first one tries to imitate a big beefy burger, while the other is unapologetic, flush with vegetables.